hannguyen18/COVID-19/README.md

 Visualize COVID-19 data from the first several weeks of the outbreak to see at what point this virus became a global pandemic.
 Can we see any effect from country-wide policies, like shutdowns and quarantines?

 # Source credit
 Datacamp for the platform to practice data visualization on the coronavirus dataset.
-Much appreciated! https://projects.datacamp.com/projects/870